michael-collins/DART204/lesson-1-introduction-to-animation/storyboard.md

 ### Pre-production

 Pre-production is the planning period before any development is done.
 It is in this phase that your ideas and animation take shape as you better define characters, locations, story and as many other details as you can.

-The first step of pre-production is called **outline**.
+The first step of pre-production is called...

+####Outline

 The outline is a document where you collect and organize all the elements of your story.
 This is a very important step in animation development, and very useful to not lose sight of the details about the plot, characters, etc.

 An outline can have many forms.
 It can be a simple list or a collection of reference images, text and even sounds.
 It depends on what works better for you as an animator.